IBM/graph2tac/README.md

 - See `g2t-train --help` to train the model
 - See `g2t-train-tfgnn --help` to train the TF-GNN model
 - See `g2t-server --help` to launch the python server for evaluation
+- See `g2t-tfgnn-predict-graphs --help` to evaluate prediction tfgnn networks on supervised data, and plot results